openbaton/docs/docs/vnf-package-onboard.md

-# On board VNF Package
+# Onboard VNF Package

 Once you have finalized the creation of VNF Packages and packed them into a tar we can onboard them to the NFVO.
-Make sure that you also uploaded a VimInstance before onboarding the package.
 Onboarding can be done easily via the [Dashboard][dashboard] or the [Command Line Interface][cli].

 ## Onboarding VNF Packages via the dashboard